Reviews

 —Erol Engin, Tangent Online, August 2001

 "A mini-epic about a young boy named Asai and the phoenix that saves him from death while his village is being raided...
-If you love Japanese and Samurai stories, this one will give you goose bumps.
-Nominated for the Canadian Aurora award, it was the only story in this collection that deserved such a nomination."
+If you love Japanese and Samurai stories, this one will give you goose bumps."

 —Eric Joel Bresin, Tangent Online, May 2005